ChenFengYese/ChatWaifuL2D-Slightly-modified-version/eng-README.md

 Create the model folder in the ChatWaifuService.py sibling <br>

-Download the model file and put it into the model, a.pth file, a.json file. <br>
+Download the model file and put it into the model, rename them as G5000.pth file, Gconfig.json file. <br>

 Create another folder in the model named CN <br>